List of World Heritage Sites in Jordan

 The United Nations Educational, Scientific and Cultural Organization (UNESCO) designates World Heritage Sites of outstanding universal value to cultural or natural heritage which have been nominated by countries which are signatories to the UNESCO World Heritage Convention, established in 1972.
 Cultural heritage consists of monuments (such as architectural works, monumental sculptures, or inscriptions), groups of buildings, and sites (including archaeological sites).
 Natural heritage consists of natural features (physical and biological formations), geological and physiographical formations (including habitats of threatened species of animals and plants), and natural sites which are important from the point of view of science, conservation, or natural beauty.
 Jordan accepted the convention on 5 May 1975.

-There are seven World Heritage Sites listed in Jordan, with a further 14 on the tentative list.
+There are eight World Heritage Sites listed in Jordan, with a further 13 on the tentative list.
 The first two sites inscribed to the list were Petra and Qusayr 'Amra, both listed in 1985.
-The most recent inscription was Umm el-Jimal, listed in 2024.
-Six sites are listed for their cultural significance while Wadi Rum is listed both for cultural and natural significance.
+The most recent inscription was the Aqaba Marine Reserve, listed in 2026.
+Six sites are listed for their cultural significance while the Aqaba Marine Reserve is listed for natural significance and Wadi Rum is listed for both.
 Jordan has served on the World Heritage Committee twice.